 Improves quality of care

-The BPG Clinical Pathways are aligned with the Resident’s Bill of Rights.
+The RNAO Clinical Pathways are aligned with the Resident’s Bill of Rights.
 They promote evidence-based practices for person- and family-centred (PFCC) care.
 Several long-term care homes in Ontario have implemented RNAO’s PFCC BPG and enhanced resident-centred care and resident outcomes.

-The BPG Clinical Pathways were designed in collaboration with nurses with expertise in the sector.
+The RNAO Clinical Pathways were designed in collaboration with nurses with expertise in the sector.
 This ensures alignment with legislative and regulatory requirements for the mandatory clinical programs, inspection protocols and RAI-MDS.
 These evidence-based tools also prepare homes for accreditation and promote continuous quality improvement.

 - Pre-built user assessment forms

 - Clinical suggestions

 risk of errors